tezos/tezos-mirror/docs/developer/proposal_testing.rst

   $ git commit -am 'My awesome feature'

-Prepare migration by snapshoting the Alpha protocol, linking it in the build system, patching the shell in order to obtain a yes-node and compiling the project::
+Prepare migration by snapshotting the Alpha protocol, linking it in the build system, patching the shell in order to obtain a yes-node and compiling the project::